Skip to content

 How Sessions Work

-5. Two cookies are set on the response:
+5. Sets two cookies on the response:

 • session_id — HTTP-only, the session identifier